OpenSourceGov/osfa-website/php/wp-content/plugins/wp-piwik/readme.txt

 Languages: English, German, Albanian, Azerbaijani, Belorussian, Dutch, French, Greek, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Ukrainian

 *Note: If you vote "It's broken", please tell me about your problem.
 It's hard to fix a bug I don't know about! ;-)*

+= Shortcodes =
+You can use following shortcodes if activated:

+    [wp-piwik module="overview" title="" period="day" date="yesterday"]
+Shows overview table like WP-Piwik's overview dashboard.
+See Piwik API documentation on VisitsSummary.get to get more information on period and day.
+Multiple data arrays will be cumulated.
+If you fill the title attribute, its content will be shown in the table's title.

+    [wp-piwik module="opt-out" language="en" width="100%" height="200px"]
+Shows the Piwik opt-out Iframe.
+You can change the Iframe's language by the language attribute (e.g. de for German language) and its width and height using the corresponding attributes.

+	[wp-piwik]
+is equal to *[wp-piwik module="overview" title="" period="day" date="yesterday"]*.

+More shortcodes will follow soon.

 = WP multisite =